carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 ### *Adding Headings*

 Adding headings to a a Quarto markdown document in Rstudio is as simple as applying links.
 Let’s say we want the abstract section as a Heading Level 2.
 We can select the “abstract” then, and under “Normal” on the left-hand side of the menu, we can choose the desired level.
 Again, all the shortcuts will be listed next to the styling in the menu.
-Now apply the same heading to keywords and Level 2 to "Specification Table" (**FIXME3**).
+Now apply the same heading to keywords and Level 2 to "Value of the Data" (**FIXME3**).

 ### *Creating Tables*